Tea in Vietnam: How its types and culture are

 Chrysanthemum tea with many yellow flowers. ©Vietnamdrive

-Also in the group of dry teas, chrysanthemum tea is processed by adding tiny chrysanthemum flowers to tea to create a flavor, mildly fragrant and lightly sweet from the flowers.
+In the dry tea group, chrysanthemum tea is also processed by adding tiny chrysanthemum flowers to tea to create a flavor– mildly fragrant and lightly sweet.

-If more amount of chamomile is added, this tea will become a sleep drink that can support sleeping.
+If more chrysanthemum flowers are added, this tea will become a sleep drink that can support sleeping.

-Chamomile tea is usually enjoyed in the afternoon, or autumn when baby chrysanthemums are in full bloom.
+Chrysanthemum tea is usually enjoyed in the afternoon or autumn when baby chrysanthemums are in full bloom.

 2.4.
 Jasmine tea

-This type of dry tea covers popularly all around Vietnam because it is carefully packed and easy to transport, and has a long shelf life.
-So you will find them at grocery stores in Vietnam.
+This type of dry tea is popular all around Vietnam because it is carefully packed, easy to transport, and has a long shelf life.
+You can find it at grocery stores in Vietnam.

 Just like how to make dry tea, you put it in a cup and add boiling water, and that’s it.
 You can boil it, but this method can reduce its flavor.